ga-adi-macaron/project-1/production_log.md

                     Sub section for notes that are due to be deleted.

         Sidebar Menu - Settings for push notification reminders, access to 'My Lists'(?), (NOT DOING THIS MOST LIKELY)

+The app builds in a very basic way, but I can't figure out how to get my second activity to render on the screen....